cjccjj/pls/README.md

 # hit y to uninstall the game
 ```
 ## Installation
-- install curl and jq if not installed already
+- install jq if not installed already
 - install glow (optional for Markdown render)
 - set OPENAI_API_KEY in env
 - install pls